Pono (digital music service): Pono products

 PonoMusic's products are based on the FLAC audio format, which the company re-branded as Pono audio format.
 The player device, called the PonoPlayer, was initially priced at $399 and came with a maximum of 128GB of memory (64GB built-in plus 64GB on MicroSD card).
 The press release noted that the PonoPlayer, developed in collaboration with Ayre Acoustics, could store "100 to 500 high-resolution digital-music albums".
 PonoMusic was the device's accompanying desktop-based media management system, which allowed customers to download and sync music to the player.
 The online PonoMusic store sold downloadable music.

 System demise

 On July 17, 2016, PonoMusic announced that it would be temporarily shut down due to the acquisition of their bankrupt content partner, Omnifone, by Apple Inc. They further stated that during this shutdown period, PonoMusic would be transitioning to a new platform provided by 7digital.
 The website, however, has been in a non-operating "under construction" state since then.

-In April 2017, Young announced PonoMusic store was being discontinued, but with future plans to transition the service from a download model to a high-resolution streaming service to be known as "Xstream".
+In April 2017, Young announced the PonoMusic store was being discontinued, but with future plans to transition the service from a download model to a high-resolution streaming service to be known as "Xstream".
 As of October 2019, however, the service had yet to launch, and there have been no further announcements regarding its future.